rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 ### To restart services

 For many services/daemons, restarting or reloading the running service/daemon whenever changes are made to their underlying configuration files is often necessary.
-This is so that the given process/service/daemon can apply the latest configuration changes.
+This is so the given process/service/daemon can apply the latest configuration changes.

 1. View the status of crond.service.
 Type: